-The main hall is the prominent building in Xiguan Mosque.
-It is a four-storeyed prayer hall in the height of 37 meters and each storey in the height of 3.9 meters.
-Imam room, teaching house, dormitory, storage room, bath room and scripture chamber are all seated in the main hall.
-Also there is a small prayer hall for female in the main hall.
+Main buildings of the mosque include the gate, prayer hall, Bunker building, Shengxin Pavilion, bathroom, learning house and other facilities.
+The main hall is the most prominent building in Xiguan Mosque, covering an area of 141 square meters.
+It is a four-storeyed prayer hall with the total height of 37 meters and each storey with the height of 3.9 meters.
+Imam room, teaching house, dormitory, storage room, bathroom and scripture chamber are all seated in the main hall.
+There is also a small prayer hall for female in the main hall.

 As one of the grand mosques in China, Xiguan Mosque is not only an important place for local Lanzhou Muslims to do prayers and attend religious activities.
 It also has held religious schools, which has trained many Muslim scholars and has made great contribution to the development of Islamic education and culture.
 It receives thousands of Muslims every year to do prayer there.

 ||East of Lanzhou's Jiefangmen Square, Chengguan District, Lanzhou, Gansu Province

 ||East of Lanzhou's Jiefangmen Square

 Photos of Xiguan Mosque